aletive99/orangescreenshots/README.md

 ## Usage

 To use this project, you need to do the following:
 1. Import all the functions contained in the library 'orangescreenshots.py'.
-2. Call the function 'get_widgets()' in order to download the widget icons from the website 'https://orangedatamining.com/widget-catalog/'.
-This function will create a subfolder in the current directory containing all the widget image files.
-Once it is called, if the working directory stays the same it will not be needed to call this function again.
+Importing the library will create a subdirectory inside the working directory called 'widgets', containing the widget images which are downloaded from the website 'https://orangedatamining.com/widget-catalog/'.
+If the subdirectory already exists it is checked and if it is not updated, the new widgets' icons will be downloaded.
-3. Call the function 'widgets_from_image('img_name.png')'.
+2. Call the function 'widgets_from_image('img_name.png')'.
 The output will be a list of the widgets present in the image 'img_name.png'
-4. Call the function 'widget_pairs_from_image('img_name.png')'.
+3. Call the function 'widget_pairs_from_image('img_name.png')'.
 The output will be a list of tuples containing the widget pairs, with the first element in each tuple being the link origin and the second one being the link destination.

 ## Contributing